rosszurowski/hibiscss/README.md

 #### `options`

-The `options` argument takes a set of flags that change how lhcss interprets the rule.
+The `options` argument takes a set of flags that change how hibiscss interprets the rule.
 Allowed values are:

 * `prefix: string`, an optional prefix to add to the selector.
 Useful when working with third party css or following naming conventions like [suitcss' utility classes](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md#u-utilityName)
 * `responsive: boolean`, whether or not to group this rule into breakpoints and add suffixes (ie. `.name-a-{s,m,l}`)